 Budapest comes alive in the winter months, and it feels like all the best things to do here are a reflection of that.

 Then there’s the world-famous City Park (Varosligeti) Ice Rink, nestled in front of Vajdahunyad Castle – you won’t forget this one.
-Once you’ve worn yourself out on the ice, it’s always a good idea to find out why they call this the ‘city of spas’.

 What to see